rayokota/hgraphdb/README.md

 HGraphDB is a client layer for using HBase as a graph database.
 It is an implementation of the [Apache TinkerPop 3](http://tinkerpop.apache.org) interfaces.

 **Note:  the format of vertex indices has changed between 1.x and 2.x.
-If you upgrade, you will need to drop and recreate any existing vertex indices.**
+If you upgrade, you will need to drop any existing vertex indices while on 1.x and recreate them after upgrading to 2.x.**

 ## Installing